Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Strong edge stability and pushback support Firmer comfort can create pressure points
+Strong edge stability Can create pressure points

-Easy movement and turning More motion transfer than foam-heavy beds
+Easy movement More motion transfer

 Details